cellajs/cella/info/QUICKSTART.md

 ```

 ### 2. Pull upstream
 Pull upstream changes from cella.
-Changes in files that are in the cella ignore list will automatically be undone, to reduce conflicts.
+Changes in files that are in the cella ignore list will automatically be undone to reduce conflicts.

 ```bash
 pnpm upstream:pull